simplysparsh/BabyMusic-AI/docs/auth-onboarding.md

 ## Implementation Notes

 - The authentication state is managed by Zustand for a clean and reactive approach
+- The onboarding modal uses Zustand for UI state, but for OAuth signups, a localStorage flag is used to persist onboarding intent across redirects
+- On app initialization, the app checks for this flag and triggers onboarding if needed
 - Modals use React hooks to manage their state and transitions
 - Form validation is performed both on the client and server side
 - Error messages are user-friendly and actionable